Heard in a Violent Ward (song cycle for baritone)

 He lives the Crusoe of his lonely fields

-My eye was arrested by straggling groups of common people… The train of a funeral suddenly appeared on which a young girl that stood beside me gave a deep sigh and uttered “Poor Lord Byron.”
-I looked up in the young girl’s face; it was dark and beautiful, and I could almost feel in love with her… She had counted the carriages in her mind as they passed… sixty-three or -four in all.
-The gilt ones that led the procession were empty.
+My eye was arrested by straggling groups of common people. . . .
+The train of a funeral suddenly appeared on which a young girl that stood beside me gave a deep sigh and utterd “Poor Lord Byron.”
+I looked up in the young girl’s face; it was dark and beautiful, and I could almost feel in love with her for the sigh she had utterd . . .
+She had counted the carriages in her mind as they passed and she told me there were 63 or 4 in all. . .
 I saw his remains born away on its last journey to that place where fame never comes; though it lives like a shadow and lingers like a sunbeam on his grave it cannot enter.
 (1825)

 You told me to enquire about my old companions of my single days—

 How is Thomas Porter—in my single days we loved books and flowers together.
-And how is Tom Clare—we used to sit in the fields and sing capital songs—”She is the darling of my life, and she lives in the alley…”—Capital songs over a bottle of beer!
+And how is Tom Clare—we used to sit in the fields and sing capital songs—“She is the darling of my life, adn she lives in the alley…”—capital songs over a bottle of beer!

-How is old Otter the Fiddler?
-And old John Nottingham and his wife Sally Frisby?
-Henry Snow and his wife and Robin Oliver and Jonathan Burbidge and his wife and daughter and Mary Buzley and old Mr. Buzley if alive for many are dead and some forgotten and Richard Royce and his wife and daughter?
+How is old Otter the Fiddler and old John Nottingham and his wife Sally Frisby.
+Henry Snow and his wife and Robin Oliver and Jonothan Burbidge and his wife and daughter and Mary Buzley and old Mr. Buzley if alive for many are dead and some forgotten and Richard Royce and his wife and daughter?
 And Nottingham, old John Nottingham?

 V. Nobody will own me

 Dearest Mary, are you faithful?* How I should like to walk with you in the snow where I helped to shake your carpets and take the opportunity we neglected then to kiss on the green grass and love you even better than before.
-(To Mary Collingwood, 1850).
+(Letter to Mary Collingwood, 1850)

-*Clare confuses Mary Collingwood with his wife, also named Mary
+*Clare is confusing Mary Collingwood with his wife, who was also named Mary.

 VI.
 I Am